AndrewL05/AndrewL05/README.md

 **Aspiring Software Engineer**

 # 💫 About Me:
-🌱 I’m currently learning full-stack development, focusing on back-end Java with Spring Boot and front-end technologies like React and other frameworks. <br>👯 I’m looking to collaborate on projects and hackathons<br>
+🌱 I’m currently diving deep into full-stack development, focusing on back-end with Express.js and Spring Boot, and front-end with TypeScript/JavaScript and React.js
+👯 I’m looking to collaborate on projects and hackathons

 ## 🌐 Socials: